 Drexel is a global research university based in Philadelphia, PA.
 They emphasize experiential learning and civic engagement.
 And, Drexel offers over 80 academic majors in many STEM areas like Computing and Security Technology, Data Science, Chemistry, and Engineering.

 Potential Advantage for Women in STEM: Drexel has many programs for women in STEM, including the Women in Computing Society (WiCS).
 WiCs helps to connect women in Computer Science and related fields through its mentorship programs and social events.
-Plus, they host educational events like guest speakers, workshops, and conferences.
+Plus, they host educational events like guest lectures, workshops, and conferences.
 Drexel is also a partner of the Association for Women in Science (AWIS), which fosters gender equity in STEM careers.

 Michigan Tech started as the Michigan Mining School in 1885, with the goal of training mining engineers.
 Since then, they have expanded to feature many tech-related fields.
 Students could study Engineering, Kinesiology, Chemistry, Computer Science, and many other STEM subjects.

-Potential Advantage for Women in STEM: Women's Outreach at Michigan Technological University works to raise awareness for women’s issues, as well as to support students through a variety of programs.
+Potential Advantage for Women in STEM: Women's Outreach at Michigan Technological University works to raise awareness for women’s issues, as well as to support female students through a variety of programs.
 They are also home to a Women in Science and Engineering (WISE) program, which focuses on increasing the number of women faculty in the STEM departments at Michigan Tech.

-Start Your Search!
+Start Your STEM Degree Search!